Getting to Brick Lane

 Explore Brick Lane’s neighbourhood, with its bric-a-brac markets, vintage clothing shops, London’s best Indian restaurants, and its buzzing nightlife.

-The closest tube stations to Brick Lane are Aldgate East (District Line and Hammersmith and City Line), Shoreditch High Street Station (London Overground), and Whitechapel Station (District Line, Hammersmith Line and London Overground), which is a short walk to Brick Lane.
+The closest tube stations to Brick Lane are Aldgate East (District Line and Hammersmith and City Line), Shoreditch High Street Station (London Overground), and Whitechapel Station (Elizabeth Line, District Line, Hammersmith Line and London Overground), which is a short walk to Brick Lane.

 For those who prefer a more scenic view when travelling, the bus routes 8 and 388 stop on Bethnal Green Road, just at the northern front of Brick Lane.
 For the southern entrance to Brick Lane from Whitechapel High Street, use the buses 205, 25 and 254.
 From there, you can enter Brick Lane by walking up Osborn Street.